shopwp/documentation/docs/getting-started/tools.md

 This tool will use the values you select within the `Auto post syncing` plugin setting.
 You'll also want to make sure the `Webhooks URL` is set to your WordPress domain.
 If you're using localhost, you'll need to publicly expose your network using something like [ngrok](https://ngrok.com/).

 Each webhook comes with a unique "callback" PHP file that you can customize.
-The code in this template file will be ran anytime an update occurs on the given webhook.
+The code in this template file will run anytime an update occurs on the given webhook.
 For example, if you connect the `Product Create` webhook, the callback file `product-create.php` will run.
 Inside this file you will have access to a PHP variable called `$data`.
 This variable contains the new information from Shopify—which in this case the the newly created product.

 You can customize the `product-create.php` file by adding the below folder structure to your WordPress theme: